thisismattsmith/thisismattsmith/content/blog/hello-world/index.md

 tag: "meta"
 ---

 It's 2020 and this is the first time I've had a website with my name on it.
 Crazy.
+CRAZY

 ==I'm sure I'll write a lot more interesting things in the future.==